A calcified granuloma in the lungs may sound alarming, but it’s often a benign indication of the body’s past battle with an infection.

 Aspiration pneumonia, which occurs due to inhaling food, saliva, or other small particles into the lungs, is another condition that can lead to granuloma formation.
 When the immune system is unable to clear these particles, they may become encapsulated, leading to granulomas.

 Additionally, people with calcified granulomas may experience fatigue and other general symptoms, as their body is constantly working to combat the underlying infection or inflammation.
+With time, the granulomas can turn into scar tissue, which may compromise lung function in certain cases.

 FAQs About Calcified Granulomas in the Lungs